 Homemade popsicles are an easy, healthy, and delicious treat.
 These pops require only 4 ingredients and you will love them.
 Grab my Watermelon Mint Pops recipe here.

-You can also try one of these great salads:
+You can also try mint in any one of these great salads:

 Add fresh mint to plain or sparkling water, or even freeze whole leaves in ice cubes to add beautiful color to your beverage.

-That should get you started so we can all finally stop the mint-guilt.
+These ideas will get you started so we can all finally stop the mint guilt.